future-skill/future-skill.github.io/README.md

 ## Change the URL
 If you want to change the URL you will need to set the `site_url` value in the `mkdocs.yml` file to the new URL, replace the URL in the `CNAME` file with the new URL, and update the DNS service.
-You might also need to update the `Custom domain` value on GitHub under `Settings > Pages`.